 Archipelago Textiles is a one-woman business run by Doreen Gittens.
 She was one of the original tenants of London’s OXO Tower and weaves bespoke fabrics by hand on a loom.
-We took on the task of creating organic traffic to a microbusiness in a very competitive space.
+I took on the task of creating organic traffic to a microbusiness in a very competitive space.

 15 July: Position 30th